-Some users have previously referenced the cryptocurrency Zerocoin (‘Zcoin’) and wonder why we forked Zcash instead of Zcoin.
-There seem to be some misconceptions about what Zcoin and Zcash are and so we thought we should address these, while at the same time helping to ensure that our users can understand the underlying technology behind the Komodo Platform.
+There seem to be some misconceptions about what ZCoin and ZCash are.
+As such, we thought we should address these errors and ensure that Komodo users understand the underlying technology that powers Komodo Platform.

-While we acknowledge that Zcoin is a project with merit, this is simply a perfect example of why we didn’t use the Zcoin protocol to develop Komodo.
-Zcoin is using a 3 year old development library which was previously set aside by the Zcash team.
-Unlike Zcoin, Zcash went through a lot of testing, peer and professional reviews and audits.
-Zcash took time, effort and money to be developed and if you ever wondered why, now you know.
+While we acknowledge that ZCoin is a project with merit, this is simply a perfect example of why we didn’t use the ZCoin protocol to develop Komodo.
+ZCoin is using a 3-year-old development library which was previously set aside by the ZCash team.
+Unlike ZCoin, ZCash went through a great deal of testing, as well as peer and professional reviews and audits.
+ZCash took time, effort, and money to be developed.
+If you ever wondered why, now you know.

-However, there seem to be some misconceptions about Zcoin and what it actually is.
-Unlike Zcash, Zcoin does not hide the amount of coins sent in a transaction, and so Zcash is less prone to privacy timing attacks than Zcoin.
+However, there seem to be some misconceptions about ZCoin and what it actually is.
+Unlike ZCash, ZCoin does not hide the amount of coins sent in a transaction, which makes ZCoin more prone to privacy timing attacks than ZCash.

-Another fundamental difference is the minting process in Zcoin, which requires users to burn Bitcoin that is then converted into Zcoin which can be spent privately.
-Although this is an interesting method that provides benefits over the traditional mixers, it is flawed in the sense that these coins can’t be converted back into Bitcoin.
-Although some projects like RSK are working on sidechain/drivechain solutions that allow for a 2-way-peg, Zcoin is still limited in this respect.
+Another fundamental difference is the minting process in ZCoin, which requires users to burn Bitcoin that is then converted into ZCoin that can be spent privately.
+Although this is an interesting method that provides benefits over traditional mixers, it is flawed in the sense that these coins can’t be converted back into Bitcoin.
+Although some projects like RSK are working on sidechain/drivechain solutions that allow for a 2-way-peg, ZCoin is still limited in this respect.

 Bugs happen, the only question is the scope of the bugs, that is why there is a need for review and testing.
 You can’t know what the bugs will be ahead of time; if you did, you would fix it.